dmbarbour/awelon/AboutABC.md

 NOTE: In addition to unique sealers, a high level language (like AO) might support direct expression of discretionary sealers, e.g. to model abstract data types, newtypes, or modules.
 These might use an insecure value such as `{:foo}`.
 However, for use in open systems, it is possible to systematically secure these sealers against foreign code using an HMAC or similar.

+### ABC Paragraphs

+ABC encourages an informal notion of "paragraphs".
+A paragraph separates a batch of code, serving as a soft indicator of "this is a good point for incremental processing".
+A well-behaved ABC stream should provide relatively small paragraphs (up to a few kilobytes), and a well-behaved ABC stream processor should respect paragraphs up to some reasonable maximum size (e.g. 64kB) and heuristically prefer to process a whole number of paragraphs at a time.
+The batch would be typechecked, JIT compiled, then (ideally) applied atomically.

+A paragraph is expressed by simply including a full, blank line within ABC code.
+I.e. LF LF in the toplevel stream outside of any block.
+This corresponds nicely to a paragraph in a text file.
+Formally, the space between paragraphs just means identity.
+Paragraphs are discretionary.
+The reason to respect them is that they're also advantageous for performance and reasoning.

+Very large paragraphs might be expressed by leveraging secure hash sources.

-### Capabilities for Structure Sharing and Separate Compilation
+### Secure Hash Sources for Code Reuse and Separate Compilation

 It is not uncommon in a project to reuse large, specialized software elements: frameworks, templates, plugins, widgets, diagrams, texts, tables, images, agents, codecs, and other software components.
 In an ABC stream, the most direct way to reuse code is to repeat it in the stream.
 Unfortunately, reuse by repetition is inefficient for bandwidth and storage.

 An alternative to repeating code is to name it.
 Then we can reuse large code by repeating the much shorter name.
 Unfortunately, most naming systems have properties that repeating code does not: collisions, potential cycles, location dependence, update and version consistency issues.
 These features are troublesome for security, safety, and distribution.
 Fortunately, we can address these issues by a more rigorous naming system.
 Instead of allowing humans pick names, we leverage a [secure hash function](http://en.wikipedia.org/wiki/Cryptographic_hash_function) of the content.
 Collisions and cycles are effectively eliminated.
-The 'update' and 'reuse' concerns are cleanly separated.
-Location is rendered irrelevant.
+The 'update' and 'reuse' and 'location' concerns are cleanly separated.

 ABC leverages its effects model to access these `{#secureHash}` sources.